KhamisiKibet/PySideExtn/README.md

 To verify that installation is complete, print out the `pip list` and search for the PySideExtn package.

-:point_right: For more details go to the [Official PySideExtn Documentation Getting Started](https://anjalp.github.io/PySideExtn/pages/get_started)
+For more details go to the [Official PySideExtn Documentation Getting Started](https://khamisikibet.github.io/PySideExtn/pages/get_started)

 ## Quick Demo